Stroke patients who experience poor memory or impaired thinking may benefit from cognitive exercises.

 4. Count Money

 This cognitive exercise helps with quantitative reasoning.
-If you have some loose change lying around the house, gather it together and pour it on a table.
-Then, gather 10-20 random coins together and count the total value.
-This counting will help stimulate the brain and improve cognitive function.
+Place a handful of varied coins on a table.
+Gather 10-20 random coins and count the total value.
+Counting will help stimulate the brain and improve cognitive function.

 5. Brain Teasers

 “Brain teasers” like Sudoku, word searches, and crossword puzzles are excellent cognitive exercises for stroke patients.
-They are challenging and help improve your analytical and quantitative reasoning.
+They are challenging and can improve your analytical and quantitative reasoning.

 6. Simon Memory Game

-Simon is a classic game that can double as effective cognitive therapy for stroke patients, especially those working on memory skills.
+The classic game of Simon is effective cognitive therapy for stroke patients, and focuses memory skills.

 7. Board Games

-Classic board games can also double as great cognitive exercises for stroke recovery.
+Classic board games and card games are great cognitive exercises for stroke recovery.